fenggroup/allanlab/_pages/research.md

 <br>
 **Laboratory experiments**: In addition to using the naturalistic road user behavioral data, we also conduct laboratory experiments to examine factors that may not be addressed from the naturalistic data.

-We has developed a high-fidelity virtual reality (VR) cycling simulator that could simulate the interactions between cyclists and other road users (e.g., motorists) in a safe, controlled, and replicable environment.
+We have developed a high-fidelity virtual reality (VR) cycling simulator that could simulate the interactions between cyclists and other road users (e.g., drivers) in a safe, controlled, and replicable environment.
 The VR cycling simulator allows one to experience high-fidelity bicycling in an immersive virtual environment by wearing the VR headset and riding on a stationary bicycle.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/cyclingsim.png){: style="width: 36%; float: center; margin: 0px"}
 &nbsp;&nbsp;